 Audi's 12.3-inch Virtual Cockpit comes as standard, ensuring the S6 feels thoroughly cutting-edge, while an optional flat-bottomed steering wheel lends the car a motorsport feel.
 Other design touches include stainless steel pedals and aluminium door sills with illuminated S logos.

 Stepping up to Vorsprung trim adds heated Valcona leather seats, HD Matrix LED headlights, a Bang & Olufsen stereo and adaptive air suspension, but it costs around £17,000.

 Practicality & boot space

 The whole point of cars like the S6 is to offer sports-car speed with decent practicality.
 This means you get five spacious seats with plenty of head and legroom as well as a large 530-litre boot (expanding to 1,390 litres), together with split-folding rear seats.
 Interior oddment spaces and cubbyholes abound, and the Avant offers even more luggage room - between 565 and 1,680 litres.

 Reliability & safety

-Audi has a good reputation on the whole, and its 16th-place finish in our 2019 Driver Power survey put it well ahead of BMW (25th) and Mercedes (26th) out of 30 manufacturers.
-A significant 22.3% of Audi owners reported a fault within the first year, however, with engine and electrical issues the most common.
+Audi has a reasonable reputation on the whole for reliability, and its 21st-place finish in our 2020 Driver Power survey put it well ahead of BMW (27th) and Mercedes (28th) out of 30 manufacturers.
+A significant 20% of Audi owners reported a fault within the first year, however, with engine and electrical issues the most common.

 Safety is unequivocally strong thanks to the A6’s full five-star rating from Euro NCAP and all S6s come with upgraded brakes to cope with the extra power.
 Adaptive cruise control (which will accelerate and brake the S6 based on the speed of the car in front) and autonomous emergency braking are available, although you’ll need to spend on optional extras to get the most advanced safety kit.